RuinedPenguin/SMAI-IIITH-Project-Lenet/README.md

 ### Dataset:

 We used the Modified NIST (MNIST) dataset which is a subset of the NIST database.
-It is a database of handwritten digits with a training set of 60,000 samples and a test set of 10,000 samples.
-This dataset is downloaded using MNIST_auto_Download.py file (found online).</br>
+It is a database of handwritten digits with a training set of 60,000 samples and a test set of 10,000 samples. </br>
 Ref: http://yann.lecun.com/exdb/mnist/
 </br>